List of Great Old Ones: Atlach-Nacha

-In Clark Ashton Smith's short story The Seven Geases (1934), Atlach-Nacha is the reluctant recipient of a human sacrifice given to it by the toad-god Tsathoggua.
+In Clark Ashton Smith's short story The Seven Geases (1934), Atlach-Nacha (The Spider God) is the reluctant recipient of a human sacrifice given to it by the toad-god Tsathoggua.

 Atlach-Nacha resembles a huge spider with an almost-human face.
 It dwells within a huge cavern deep beneath Mount Voormithadreth, a mountain in the now vanished kingdom of Hyperborea in the Arctic.
 There it spins a gigantic web, bridging a massive chasm between the Dreamlands and the waking world.
 Some believe that when the web is complete, the end of the world will come, because it will create a permanent junction with the Dreamlands, allowing monsters to move freely into the waking world.

 Atlach-Nacha probably came to Earth from the planet Cykranosh (Saturn) with Tsathoggua.
 Because of its appearance, Atlach-Nacha is often referred to as the Spider-God(dess) and is believed to be the regent of all spiders.
 Furthermore, the giant, bloated purple spiders of Leng are thought to be its children and servitors.

 There is a disagreement about its gender.
 In Smith's original story, Atlach-Nacha is referred to as a male, but in later stories by other authors, it is implied to be a female.

 B

-Basatan

-Basatan is a sea-god, also known as the Master of the Crabs.
-This deity possesses a ring with supernatural powers, and may be associated with the constellation Cancer.

 Bokrug

 Bokrug (The Great Water Lizard) first appeared in Lovecraft's short story "The Doom That Came to Sarnath" (1920).
 The being is also part of Lovecraft's Dream Cycle.

 Bokrug is the god of the semi-amphibian Thuum'ha of Ib, in the land of Mnar.
 The deity slept beneath the calm waters of a lake which bordered both Ib and the city of Sarnath.
 When the humans of Sarnath cruelly slaughtered the populace of Ib and stole the god's idol, the deity was awakened.
 Each year thereafter, strange ripples disturbed the otherwise placid lake.
 On the one-thousandth anniversary of Ib's destruction, Bokrug rose up and destroyed Sarnath (so utterly that not even ruins remained).
 Afterwards, the Thuum'ha recolonized Ib and henceforth lived undisturbed.

+Occasionally, Bolrug is regarded as a Lesser Old One (serves Mnomquah).